top of page

 Fingernail injuries

-The nail bed, which is the supportive tissue underneath the nail, can be damaged by a cut or blow.
+The nail bed, the supportive tissue beneath the nail, can be damaged by a cut or a blow.
 Sometimes this leads to a collection of blood under the nail, called a subungual hematoma.
 Subungual hematomas can be very painful and sometimes need to be drained.
 If the nail is severely damaged, it may need to be removed.

 Bites

-Animal bites can cause tissue damage and also can lead to serious infections if not treated properly.
-A human bite would is often more serious than an animal bite would.
-It usually happens from punching someone in the mouth with a closed fist (called a "fight bite").
+Animal bites can cause tissue damage and also lead to serious infections if not treated properly.
+A human bite is often more serious than an animal bite.
+It usually occurs when someone punches you in the mouth with a closed fist (called a "fight bite").
 These wounds require thorough cleaning and often antibiotics.

 Paronychia